01 Sep Hoarding: An Overview of Treatment and Assessment

 - Learn how to approach working with individuals who hoard to clean out their living space in a way that is humane and honoring of their possessions.

 This online workshop will give you instant access to the course video content (3 hours duration), accessible via streaming on our website, as well as downloads for supplemental materials.
-You can view the course content in your own time.
-Note that access will expire 90 days after purchasing this course.
+You can view the course content in your own time, there is no time limit on access.

 A certificate of completion will be generated upon finishing the course and completing a short assessment quiz.
 If the certificate is not showing, please confirm you have marked all sections as ‘Complete’.
 Please consult your professional organisation/association to confirm whether you are able to claim any CPD points/hours for this online workshop.